Automatic chemical design using a data-driven continuous representation of molecules: Introduction

-We performed Bayesian optimization over hyperparameters specifying the deep autoencoder architecture and training, such as the choice between a recurrent or convolutional encoder, the number of hidden layers, layer sizes, regularization and learning rates.\cite{snoek2012practical} We also ran an outer loop of optimization to determine how small the latent dimension could be while still producing reasonable reconstruction error.
-After training na\"ive and variational autoencoders on drug-like molecules, the same structure was also used with organic-light emitting (OLED) molecules.
+We performed random optimization over hyperparameters specifying the deep autoencoder architecture and training, such as the choice between a recurrent or convolutional encoder, the number of hidden layers, layer sizes, regularization and learning rates.
+The latent space representations for the QM9 and ZINC datasets had 156 dimensions and 196 dimensions respectively.

-To produce a visualization of chemical libraries, we trained autoencoders with 2-dimensional latent spaces.
-Figure~\ref{fig:2d_islands} shows two separate libraries encoded into their respective latent spaces.
-In the case of the drug-like molecules, since they are a diverse, natural training set, we observed that the molecules are spread quite evenly across the space and they follow the Gaussian prior very closely along both dimensions.
-On the other hand, the distribution of the OLED molecules could not be effectively regularized into a Gaussian shape and is more structured along each dimension.
-We believe this is a consequence of the combinatorial donor-bridge-acceptor generation procedure used to create the OLED library.

-In both projections, even in the well-regularized drug-like set, we observe banding and structure in the 2D space at multiple scales.
-This showcases the ability of the deep autoencoder to address molecular similarity while mapping a discrete to a continuous representation.
-Interestingly, the plotted molecular properties show a marked dependency on the latent coordinates; nearby molecules tend to have similar properties.
-That ability to refect structure-property relationships is a desired feature for any molecular representation.
-This result is particularly encouraging since these autoencoders were trained in an unsupervised way, independently of target properties.

-Table \ref{tab:accuracy} compares the ability of our best drug-like and OLED autoencoder to reconstruct the train and test sets both for na\"ive and variational configurations, confirming the greater challenge of learning a latent representation with the machine-generated OLED library.

-\paragraph{Perturbation and interpolation in molecular space} We analyzed the performance of the VAE in a number of tasks involving encoding and decoding molecular structures.

-Figure \ref{fig:sample_interpol}a shows the result of encoding the chemical structure of aspirin by sampling the VAE and then decoding the latent representation.
-Multiple chemical variations of the original compounds were obtained as a consequence of both the probabilistic sampling of the VAE and stochastic nature of the SMILES string decoding.
-We show the set without repetition of the output molecules regardless of their relative frequencies, hence over-representing rarely-generated compounds.
-In addition, a set of compounds from the list of 1386 FDA approved drugs were selected at random,\cite{Lau2014} and subject to the same stochastic encode-decode process (Figures~\ref{fig:sample_1} and \ref{fig:sample_2}).

-Figures~(\ref{fig:random_1} and \ref{fig:random_2}) show multiple decodings of eight randomly-sampled points in the latent space, akin to playing spin-the-globe in high dimensional space.
-The random points generally decode into mid-sized valid molecules, suggesting that the VAE is effective at ensuring that points in the latent space map to valid structures.
-The variation within the molecules decoded for each point in latent space is due to the stochastic nature of the decoder.

-In addition to sampling points in latent space, we analyzed the meaning of directions in the latent space.
-Following the success of generative models of images, we performed interpolations in chemical space.
-Starting points in the latent space were selected; we then performed a linear grid interpolation over two dimensions.
-We decoded each point in latent space multiple times and report the molecule whose latent representation, once re-encoded, is closest to the sampled point (Figures \ref{fig:sample_interpol}b and \ref{fig:interpol_1}-\ref{fig:interpol_3})